peterpme/create-simple-icon/README.md

 <img src="example.gif" width="550">

-Colorize and download social media icons seamlessly!
+Download and colorize branded svg icons in a snap!

-Create Simple Icon leverages the power of [Simple Icons](https://simpleicons.org) and then allows you to colorize them anyway you'd like.
+`Create Simple Icon` leverages the power of [Simple Icons](https://simpleicons.org) and then colorizes them anyway you'd like.

 ## Installation